Stonehenge Cursus: Lesser Cursus

-750m northwest of the western end of the Stonehenge Cursus lies the Lesser Cursus, a 400m long and 60m wide earthwork oriented west-southwest and east-northeast.
+750 m northwest of the western end of the Stonehenge Cursus lies the Lesser Cursus, a 400 m long and 60 m wide earthwork oriented west-southwest and east-northeast.
 Although its banks and ditches survived into the 20th century, ploughing since World War II has levelled it and it is only visible today as a cropmark.

 The Lesser Cursus has been a Scheduled Monument since 1925, and was excavated in 1983 as part of the Stonehenge Environs Project.
 They discovered that the original earthworks was only half its current length, but was then extended.
 They also confirmed, as had previously been suspected, that it had no eastern terminal.
 The ditches and banks simply stop leaving the eastern end open.
 The project also discovered several red deer antler picks that have dated the monument to approximately 3000 BCE.

 Access

 The Stonehenge Cursus is entirely located in the Stonehenge Landscape property's open access land and is therefore free to visit.
 It is located 700 metres north of Stonehenge and is easily accessed via the public bridlepaths.
 The Lesser Cursus is on arable land, although a permissive path goes near it.
 However, as the Lesser Cursus is only visible as a cropmark, there is nothing to see.
 Amesbury 42 long barrow is under a bridleway at the far eastern end of the Greater Cursus.